 These services are very selective and screen potential agents thoroughly, choosing the best on offer.
 This results in an experienced and mature workforce who will understand your business or industry.
 Additionally, a significant selling point for these organizations is multiple years of experience at blue-chip companies, which is an attractive proposition.

-Aside from access to experience and expertise, there are some other aspects of these VA's that prove popular among prospective employers.
+Aside from access to experience and expertise, some other aspects of these VAs prove popular among prospective employers.
 Payments and billing is made through the agency, which you can set up automatically.
 This reduces some level of risk that is involved with using an independent assistant.

-Access to recourse when things don’t go to plan is another plus point.
+Another plus point is access to recourse when things don’t go to plan.
 Employee screening is an imperfect art, and a few bad eggs can always get through.
-In these situations, it can be beneficial to have a provider to speak to and manage any fallout.
+In these situations, having a provider to speak to and manage any fallout can be beneficial.
 If things aren’t working out with your current assistant or they need time off for holiday or illness — an agency can provide relief or a replacement without issue.

 Depending on your industry, privacy or data governance could be an element that could influence your choice of an assistant.
 Agencies offer firm and legally binding contracts and confidentiality agreements to protect your data or intellectual property.